 - Discover our picks for the best outright mobile phones on the planet

-Getting into a 12-month contract means you can get some really big slabs of data – 80GB on this Think Mobile plan.
-You'll also score yourself unlimited national calls and texts and be on the Vodafone 4G network.
-Total minimum cost is $576
+Getting into a 12-month contract means you can get some really big slabs of data – 80GB on this Optus Mobile plan and 4GB roaming data.
+You'll also score yourself unlimited national and international calls and texts and all the sweet Optus perks, like data-free Mobile TV and music streaming on certain services.
+Total minimum cost is $600

 Should I go SIM-only?